 The success of their console is firmly established, so of course, Coleco takes the next seemingly obligatory step and risks it all with a precarious reach for the Holy Grail of video game manufacturers…the Home Computer Conversion!
 First, comes the announcement in 1983 of the ColecoVision Super Game Expansion Module #3, aka the Super Game Module, with a planned retail price of $125.
 This box, the width of the ColecoVision and slightly less thick in height, is inserted into the expansion slot and features 128K of extra memory, allowing room for souped-up versions of games that will be yet another step closer to flawless interpretations of the arcade originals, including enhanced graphics and added game elements such as intermissions and the ability to save players’ high scores and initials.
 These are facilitated by a high-speed storage drive in the Super Game Module that accepts what are originally referred to by Coleco as Super Game Wafers; small tape cartridges 3/16-inch thick that, with a 500K storage capacity, hold 125 times the information of a 4K Atari 2600 cartridge.
 About the size of a business card, inside is near 50ft. of 1/8″ magnetic tape.
 The media is otherwise known as the stringy floppy, made by a company called Exatron.
 The company also markets standalone versions of the technology for computers such as the Commodore VIC-20.

 To be Included with the Super Game Module are two enhanced versions of current ColecoVision games: Super Buck Rogers Planet of Zoom, and Super Gorf.
 “Super” versions of Donkey Kong, Donkey Kong Junior, Zaxxon, Turbo, Smurf: Rescue in Gargamel’s Castle, Subroc and Time Pilot will be available for purchase.
 The arcade adaptations are intended not only to match their source games for gameplay but would actually contain extra screens and gameplay features.
 The Super Game Module is previewed at the New York Toy Fair in February of 1983 and given a release date of July.
-Continued problems with the performance and mass production of the stringy floppy drive lead Coleco to shelve the Super Game Module mid-way through the year.
+Continued problems with the performance of the stringy floppy drive and Exatron’s inability to meet production rates of the drive required by Coleco lead the toy company to shelve the Super Game Module mid-way through the year.
 It is also likely that another project coming to fruition in the company labs has captured most of the company’s attention and resources away from the SGM, a project developed via 34 million dollars of R&D cash: what is originally referred to as the Computer Expansion Module.
 Talk had been floating around from Coleco since the introduction of the ColecoVision of a keyboard-only computer expansion priced at a mere $100.
 Now dubbed the ADAM Family Computer System, the company is going all in: one version is an entire stand-alone home computer system with printer and tape storage, and the other a package that includes the same equipment but plugs into the ColecoVision game unit and takes on the Expansion Pack #3 label.

 ADAM is introduced at the 1983 Summer CES in Chicago, in the 1000 square foot Coleco booth and heralded by flashing lasers and other elaborate fanfare.
 The unit itself, however, is ensconced under a rotating, tinted glass case and no show goers are allowed to touch it.
 Reporters eventually notice that the box on display is not driving the demonstration, but instead is being run by another device hidden under the table.
 The brains for ADAM is composed of an 8-bit, 3.58 MHz Zilog Z80A CPU with 80K of RAM (expandable to 144K), and 32K of ROM.
 A Texas Instruments graphics chip offers 16K of video RAM, as well as 16 colours and the ability to move 32 sprites around the screen.
 As for a pixel count, ADAM sports 256×192 screen resolution.
 There is a sound chip by TI as well, giving the system three-channel sound capability.
 These are also supported by three Motorola 6801 CPUs that each handle memory I/O, the tape drive and the keyboard.
 This allows the ADAM to offer users its flavour of multitasking.
 There are three internal slots in the main component, called the Memory Console, along with an expansion bus called AdamNet for various promised peripherals.
 The stand-alone system features an external cartridge slot into which ColecoVision cartridges can be inserted and played, as well as two game controllers.
 Both systems include a full-size, 75-key keyboard, with a stepped layout and fully-travelling keys.
 Several of these keys are labeled and dedicated to the built-in word processor SmartWRITER, such as MOVE/COPY, PRINT and UNDO.
 A move made just days before the computer’s debut at CES changes the previous wafer tape drive system into a digital cassette tape drive.
 These accept was are now called Digital Data Packs, a storage medium developed in-house at Coleco that replaces the stringy floppy technology planned for the Super Game Module.
 The Data Packs ADAM is to use are high-speed 500K tape cassettes, of the same ferric oxide formulation found in high-end audio tapes.
 Their speed at retrieving data is not quite up to snuff compared to floppy drives, but still sport a data transfer rate of 1500 characters per second or 20 times faster than ordinary tape cassettes.
 There is space provided in the Memory Console for an optional second data drive, which is planned to run customers about $150.
 By the time the ADAM is eventually released, the memory size of the data packs has been reduced to 240K.